Toootiz/DinoCardTCG/Software_Engineer/User Stories.md

 # Agents
-- Player
+- Player: Test the game, provide feedback on the gameplay, identify areas for improvement.
-- Product Owner
+- Product Owner: Define and prioritize game features, ensure that the final product meets user requirements and expectations.
-- User
+- User: Use the login system and make sure that the game progress is working ok.
-- Database manager
+- Database manager: Manage the game database, make sure that user data and game statistics are stored safely and efficiently.
-- Web manager
+- Web manager: Manage the game statistics, send and show the statistics to the players.
-- IA (Enemy)
+- IA (Enemy): Develop and improve the artificial intelligence that acts as an enemy in the game, ensuring an adequate level of challenge.
-- Developers
+- Developers: Implement the game features based on user stories, correct errors and optimize game performance.

 # User Stories
 ## Game
 - As a Product Owner, I want an entertaining card game, then people can entertain themselves while thinking about a strategy.
 - As a player, I want to play a strategic card game, so have fun while doing strategy.